oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

     ![Page 1 open in Page Designer with Page CSS properties in Property Editor](images/library-css.png " ")

-4. Right click on the Body position in the rendering tree and select **Create Region**.
+4. Right-click on the Body position in the rendering tree and select **Create Region**.

 5. Set the following properties for the new region: